EPCCed/2025-02-24_CCP9-GradSchool/_episodes/13-scheduler.md

 * On the very first line, add `{{ site.remote.bash_shebang }}`.
 The `#!`
   (pronounced "hash-bang" or "shebang") tells the computer what program is meant to process the contents of this file.
-In this case, we are telling it that the commands that follow are written for the command-line shell (what we've been doing everything in so far).
+In this case, we are telling it that the commands that follow are written for the command-line bash shell.
 * Anywhere below the first line, we'll add an `echo` command with a friendly greeting.
 When run, the shell script will print whatever comes after `echo` in the terminal.